 Children

-A family considering adopting or buying a Brug should understand this pet does best with older children.
+A family considering adopting or buying a Brug should understand that this pet does best with older children.
 Understandably, it is always worried about being stepped on, fallen on, or otherwise treated in a harsh way.
 Its tiny body is much more vulnerable to injury than a larger, sturdier dog.
 Because the Brug dog is so sensitive to being stepped on or hurt, it may nip or bite a toddler or a young child who doesn’t yet know how to gently handle this pet.

 Similar Dogs